M4tth145/M4tth145/README.md

 - Advanced Excel/Calc skills
 - LaTeX formatting
 - Linux administration
+- - Debian, Arch and OpenSUSE distributions
 - Administation of postgreSQL, mySQL and Maria-DB Databases
-- Network knowlage in ipv4 and ipv6
+- Network basic knowlage in ipv4 and ipv6

 **What do I learn now**
 - Networking in ipv4 and ipv6
-- Firewalls
 - Java Programming
 - Web-develobment (HTML, CSS, PHP)